DevShinnThant/shinthant.dev/README.md

 ![ts](https://badgen.net/badge/Built%20With/TypeScript/blue)

 My portfolio website developed with Next.JS(SSG) and TypeScript.
 Tailwind CSS and GSAP is used for styling and animations.
 Light & Dark themes supported.
+Dark is first priotic.

 ## Features